TheRogueArchivist/DRML/entries/Alcatraz.md

 From at least 2000 onward, it seems to be described as being a CD-ROM protection scheme, initially with four distinct levels of protection being advertised.[^4]

+There's reference to it being used for music CDs, but it's unknown if this is accurate, and if it's referring to standard CD-DA discs.[^7]

 Official description of the various protection levels[^1]:

 > Level 1: Auf der untersten Ebene wirkt der von kdg entwickelte Kopierschutz wie eine Kopierhürde.
 Das heißt: Level 1 erschwert das Kopieren auf eine 74 min CD-R. Dieser Kopierschutz empfiehlt sich beispielsweise für Massenprodukte mit einem relativ kurzen Produktlebenszyklus.